aws-samples/aws-iac-network-tester/README.md

 For infrastructure is deployed via a CI/CD pipeline, the tester can be integrated into the testing phase of the pipeline prior to deploying to production.

+A detailed walkthrough of this tool can be found in this [blog post](https://aws.amazon.com/blogs/networking-and-content-delivery/integrating-network-connectivity-testing-with-infrastructure-deployment/)

 <p align="center">
   <img src="images/Fig10v2.png" alt="High Level Architecture Diagram"/>
 </p>